klas/secupay-laravel/README.md

 ### Request & Response Security

-- **Input Validation**: All user inputs are validated against strict rules before processing
-- **Parameter Sanitization**: Input parameters are sanitized to prevent SQL injection and other attacks
+- **Input Validation**: Implemented using Laravel's built-in `Validator` facade and custom Form Request classes.
+Validation rules are defined for every endpoint to ensure all incoming data adheres to the required format, type, and constraints before being processed by the application logic.

+- **Parameter Sanitization & SQL Injection Prevention**: The application relies on Laravel's Eloquent ORM, which uses PDO parameter binding to automatically protect against SQL injection attacks.
+No raw SQL queries are used for operations involving user-provided data.
+Additional sanitization is performed for any data that might be rendered in logs or other outputs.

-- **Rate Limiting**: API endpoints are protected against abuse with configurable rate limiting
+- **Rate Limiting**: API endpoints are protected against brute-force attacks and abuse using Laravel's built-in rate limiting middleware.
+The rate limiter, named `api`, is configured in `app/Providers/AppServiceProvider.php` and applied to API routes.
+By default, it allows 60 requests per minute, identified by the authenticated user's ID or the requester's IP address.

-- **CORS Protection**: Cross-Origin Resource Sharing policies are properly configured
-- **JSON Encoding**: All responses use properly encoded JSON with appropriate HTTP status codes
+- **Secure Headers & JSON Encoding**: All API responses are sent as `JsonResponse` objects, which automatically set the `Content-Type` header to `application/json` and handle proper JSON encoding.
+Additional security headers (like `X-Content-Type-Options`, `X-Frame-Options`, etc.) can be configured via middleware to protect against common web vulnerabilities like clickjacking.

 ## Error Reporting & Logging